A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 where the integral is interpreted in the distributional sense.
 We can then define the \textbf{$\gamma$-LQG measure} as the a.s.\ weak limit

-This construction is a special case of the theory of \textbf{Gaussian multiplicative chaos}~\cite{kahane,rhodes-vargas-review,berestycki-gmt-elementary}.
+This construction is a special case of the theory of \textbf{Gaussian multiplicative chaos}~\cite{kahane,rhodes-vargas-review,berestycki-gmt-elementary,bp-lqg-notes}.
 The measure $\mu_h$ is locally finite, non-atomic, assigns positive mass to every open set, and is mutually singular with respect to Lebesgue measure.
+This construction is also possible in higher dimensions.
+We also have analogous properties for the Gaussian multiplicative chaos measure $\mu_h:$ \begin{itemize} \item[1.]
+Almost surely, $\mu_h$ is a non-atomic Radon measure. \item[2.]
+If $U\subset {\R^d}$ is any deterministic open set, then $\mu_h(U)$ is given by a measurable function of $h\vert_U.$ \item[3.]
+Almost surely, we have that for any continuous function $f:{\R^d}\to \R,$ $e^{\gamma f}\cdot \mu_h = \mu_{h+f}.$ \item[4.]
+Almost surely, we have the following statement.
+Suppose that $\phi$ is a composition of dilations, translations, and rotations.
+Then